FROSTR-ORG/igloo-cli/llm/implementation/igloo-cli-signer-flow.md

 - Keyboard input → `q`/`Esc` stops, `l` toggles logs.

 ## CLI integration
-`App.tsx` routes `signer` and `keyset signer` to the component, adds the new command to intro examples, and continues to default to the intro screen when no command is provided. `Help.tsx` describes global flags (`--verbose`, `--log-level`, etc.), while `KeysetHelp.tsx` highlights the keyset namespace entry point and automation examples.
-The README now features signer-specific instructions (interactive, headless, and log toggling).
+`App.tsx` routes `signer` to the component, adds the command to intro examples, and continues to default to the intro screen when no command is provided. `Help.tsx` describes global flags (`--verbose`, `--log-level`, etc.), and the README documents signer-specific instructions (interactive, headless, and log toggling).

 ## Future considerations
 - Export logs or relay diagnostics to disk for postmortems.